teibit/xarray-events/docs/source/dev/expand_to_match_ds.rst

 In this section we shall take a closer look at the internals of :meth:`expand_to_match_ds`.
-This method transforms a :obj:`DataFrame` into a a :obj:`DataArray` by performing a series of operations to it.
+This method transforms a :obj:`DataFrame` into a :obj:`DataArray` by performing a series of operations to it.

 Recall from :doc:`its signature <../api_reference/expand_to_match_ds>` that
 the arguments it takes are: